EnriqueSPR/Enrique_portfolio/README.md

 * I performed data cleaning steps and feature engineering to create information of the players form at the moment of the upcoming match.

 * Exploratory data analyses were carried out to get insight into the features correlation and distribution.
-This allowed to selectthe most relevant features for the model.
+This allowed to select the most relevant features for the model.

 * I tested diferent algorithms capable of working on this classification problem: